plenus-cloud/plenuslb/README.md

 - choosing a cluster node to act as ingress node
 - assigning the IP address to a given network interface of the node, this way the node will accept traffic for the IP; usually the interface is an empty bridge.

+One of the design choices made was to use a dedicated bridge interface for publishing load balancer IP addresses on the nodes.
+This approach was chosen because it is agnostic towards the cloud provider, bare metal or virtual environments and requires no integration with routers, for BGP, or other network equipment.

 ## Architecture

 PlenusLB has two components: